davidezeji/aws-security/iam/README.md

 **Overview:**

-Here is an overview of the cloudformation template (revoke-iam-access.template.json) used for this security project
+Here is an overview of the cloudformation template (revoke-iam-access.template.json) used for this security project:

 1. Create a "DENY-IAM" policy: An IAM policy which denies IAM permissions and takes precedence over all other IAM policies.
 2. Create Lambda function: This checks which group a user is a part of, if the user is part of the "admins" groups, no action will take place.
 However, if they are a part of another group the user will be given the "DENY-IAM" policy.
 3. Create an EventBridge rule: This is the source trigger for the lambda function.
 Eventrbridge will only be triggered if invoked by an IAM API event.